Lobos Island (Rio Negro): Introduction of cattle in the Uruguay River East Bank

 Until the 17th century, the territories east of Uruguay River (Banda Oriental) were largely devoid of European presence.
 In 1607, Paraguay Governor Hernando Arias de Saavedra (Hernandarias) embarked from Santa Fe to explore Uruguay River in search of cane, timber and coal supplies.
 He reported to King Philip III of Spain the existence of lands notably suited for cattle breeding and agricultural exploitation, and recommended they be colonized for the Crown.
 The King didn't heed his advice but in 1610 deeded Hernandarias two islands on the Negro River as recognition for his services: present day Lobos and Vizcaino.

 In 1611, Hernandarias disembarked 50 heifers and some bulls on his islands, brought from his ranch in Santa Fe.
 He repeated the operation in 1617 with another 50 heifers and an additional 50 in San Gabriel Island in the Rio de la Plata and reached an understanding with the natives to avoid killing pregnant animals.
 In 1628, Hernandarias claimed before King Philip IV of Spain exclusive ownership or all cattle east of the Uruguay River, by then many thousand heads.

-This original rodeo descended from herds brought to America from Zárate (Spain) to Terija Estancia in Upper Perú and then into Asunción.
+This original rodeo descended from herds brought to America from Zárate (Spain) to Terija Estancia in Upper Peru and then into Asunción.
 They were of the Hispano-American breed Samson: dark colored, big bodied and long horned, analog to present day Miura.
 With abundant food and water and no natural enemies except humans, the herds reproduced and soon expanded to the territory of present-day Uruguay.
 They are the basis of what is even today the country's main export product.